 Website (Investment: $5-$100,000+)

 A website is a continually evolving beast.
 As part of your B2B SaaS marketing strategy, don’t get hung up on the details if you want your website to succeed.
 Instead, begin by creating an MVP (Minimum Viable Product) or a mock-up of your site.
-This will allow you to start marketing before the site has all the bells and whistles.
+This marketing budget plan will allow you to start marketing before the site has all the bells and whistles.